sundeepbassi/djangopetblog/README.md

 The user has always had a passion for taking care of animals and rescuing animals that have been injured.
 The user usually uses social media to keep in touch with people that share an interest in animal welfare.

 ### Initial Discussion
 One of the reasons the user wanted a blog was to create a forum to keep in touch with fellow animal lovers and to also raise awareness about animal welfare.
-As the user stated "a social media platform for animal lovers and the joy we share in looking after them, our furry companions"
+As the user stated:

+"a social media platform for animal lovers and the joy we share in looking after them, our furry companions"

 ## UX